 - Build your underground dungeon and conquer the overworld of heroes.

-- Recruit creatures from the Horde, Undead and Void.
+- Recruit creatures from the Horde, Undead and Demons.

 - Research spells and traps for further combat efficiency.